pagalvin/tsbook/chapter04_IntroducingTypes.md

 var whoKnows;
 ```
 The above snippet explicitly shows TypeScript's type system at work:
-- The variable xyzzy is a string.
+- The variable xyzzy is a `string`.
-- "TheAnswer" is a "number"
+- "TheAnswer" is a `number`.
 - hammerTime is a `Date`.
-Why is it a `Date` and not something else?
+Why is it a Date and not something else?
 Because TypeScript can infer its data type.
 The code initializes it to a Date object and hence, it can only be a date.

-The last variable, `whoKnows`, also has a type, "any".
-Variables of type `any` act just like pure JS variables.
+The last variable, *whoKnows*, also has a type, `any`.
+Variables of type any act just like pure JS variables.
 You can assign string values one moment, booleans the next and numbers after that.

 If you go to the trouble of defining types on your variables, your IDE will give you some great edit-time and compile-time support.
 Consider this short animation: